karappo/metanion/README.md

 yarn install

 # serve with hot reload at localhost:3000
-yarn dev

-# build for production and launch server
-yarn build
 yarn start

 # If you like to see from other devices on LAN network